ImperialCollegeLondon/ReCoDE_Lattice_Hamiltonian/docs/01_ModelDescription.md

 Below, we describe the construction of the Hamiltonian in greater detail and we explain how we include each of these interactions.

 ## Constructing the Hamiltonian
 To model the system, we consider a 2D lattice in which each site represents a molecule.
 When a molecule is photoexcited, one electron will move from the highest occupied molecular orbital (HOMO) to the lowest unoccupied molecular orbital (LUMO).
 Due to the low dielectric constant of organic materials, the resulting electron-hole pair will form a tightly bound state called a Frenkel exciton.
 This excitonic state is energetically stabilised relative to two free charges in the same material, meaning that its energy is lower than the bandgap of the material by an amount termed the exciton binding energy.
-For the electron and hole to spatially seperate from one another and become free charges, they must overcome this binding energy.
+For the electron and hole to spatially separate from one another and become free charges, they must overcome this binding energy.
 Typically, this is not a spontaneous process and requires, for example, the applicaiton of an electric field.

 To account for the different properties of the system's exctied states, our model contains two types of basis state: excitons, when the electron and hole occupy the same lattice site and electron-hole pairs, when the electron and hole are located on different lattice sites.
 The energy of excitonic states, $E_{\mathrm{ex}}$, is given by